Secured Loans/Second Charge Mortgages

 With new regulations implemented, it has become much harder for people to be approved for a secured loan in the UK over the past year.
 However, if you don’t have a great credit history, secured loans will usually allow you to borrow more money than you would otherwise be able to with an unsecured loan.
 Plus, much like mortgages, secured loans can be repaid over a much longer period of time.
 Lenders are able to offer these superior rates because there is a guarantee against the loan, meaning that they won’t lose out.

 If you wish to apply for a secured loan, you will need a credit history, a steady UK address (UK resident for at least 3 years) and a repayment plan that is realistic with your financial situation and requirements.

 Your home or any other assets used as a guarantee for a secured loan may be repossessed if you do not keep up repayments.

 Interested in finding out more information about secured loans?
-IMC offers a free consultation to explain all details and answer all your enquiries.
-Call us now on 020 3553 0079 or use the form on our contact page.
+IMC offers a free consultation to explain all details and answer all your enquiries – contact us today.

 Secured loans or second charge loans services are provided through our introductory agreement with AJP Finance Ltd. and are regulated by the FCA.